tidyrocks/tidyrocks/README.md

 - Centos / Docker / SSH / Ubuntu / CentOS / cPanel
 - Maybe 25K hours as coder
 - My listener to english and speak is bad.
 But I can write and read, better now with chatGPT haha.
+- I am owner of a fashion brand (and factory) with operations in México and Brazil, e-commerce only.
+Since 10 years.

 If you want contract my consulting service my price/hour is $95 USD.